-The defective drug lawyers & attorneys at Hood National Law Group are currently filing lawsuit claims with potential large cash settlements for people hurt from the shingles vaccine called Zostavax.
+The defective drug lawyers & attorneys at National Injury Help are currently filing lawsuit claims with potential large cash settlements for people hurt from the shingles vaccine called Zostavax.

 The basis of this shingles vaccine lawsuit is fairly simple: Merck & Company failed to warn uses on their product warning labels and didn’t adequately explain the risks of serious bodily injury, side effects and possible viral infection from this shingles vaccine.

 What is Zostavax a shingles vaccine prescribed for?

 According to the manufacturer (Merck & Company): ZOSTAVAX is approved for adults 50 years of age and older who have had chickenpox as a child.
 Since shingles is caused by the same virus as chickenpox some people may have the virus reactivate later in life.
 Zostavax vaccine is administered by injection.